Secrets to SEO success – Jon Payne, Noisy Little Monkey

 Whilst our expertise at Noisy LIttle Monkey falls mostly in B2B, it’s also extremely effective for Ecommerce in generating baskets and checkouts.
 The problem is that SEO can be hard and you always have to make a big investment upfront in terms of time, probably some money too, definitely some research and maybe an SEO agency, if you can find the right one.

 Remember – everything that’s hard is normally not going to be done by your competition.
 Your competition will normally do the easy things, like paying for ads, or just relying on the fact that they’ve always been well known.

 A really good example of the importance of brand presence (of which SEO is a key component), is Hotel Chocolat versus Thornton’s.
 Hotel Chocolat has worked hard at growing its brand awareness and delighting customers and is killing it.
 Whereas Thorntons, has stuck to what it knows, stayed fairly traditional in its approach and is closing all of its stores and going online.
 Given that Hotel Chocolat has spent a huge amount of time and resource into growing its presence offline, you can see how that’s going to work out for Thorntons.

 This graph shows the number of people searching for Hotel Chocolat Vs Thorntons.

-Of course, this disparity in success isn’t all because of SEO, this graph just demonstrates branded search.
+Of course, this disparity in isn’t all because of their SEO success, this graph just demonstrates branded search.
 But it does show that Hotel Chocolat have been doing the right mix of advertising, marketing, PR and SEO.
 Compared to Thornton’s who have rested on the laurels of their former success.

 This is what I mean about competition.
 Your competition is normally going, “we’ll be okay”.
 If you want to grow, however, SEO is a key component which contributes to things like brand awareness which many businesses don’t put the time and effort into.
 So SEO is an opportunity for you to differentiate.